telerik/maui-docs/migrate-to-net-maui.md

 ---
 title: Migrating from Xamarin.Forms to .NET MAUI
-page_title: Xamarin to MAUI Migration – Telerik UI for .NET MAUI
+page_title: Xamarin to .NET MAUI Migration
-description: Xamarin to MAUI transition steps documentation - Convert your Telerik UI for Xamarin to Telerik UI .NET MAUI by updating the namespaces and NuGet packages.
+description: Documentation on Xamarin to .NET MAUI migration steps to convert your Telerik UI for Xamarin app to Telerik UI .NET MAUI.
 tags: dot net maui, .net maui vs xamarin, maui vs xamarin, net maui vs xamarin, migration, xamarin.forms
 slug: migrate-to-net-maui
 previous_url: /get-started/migrate-to-net-maui
 position: 5
 ---

-# Migrating from Xamarin.Forms to .NET MAUI
+# Xamarin to .NET MAUI Migration

 This guide provides the information you need to convert your application, which was built with [Telerik UI for Xamarin controls](https://www.telerik.com/maui-ui#Controls), to a .NET MAUI one, which uses the Telerik UI for .NET MAUI components.
 By migrating to .NET MAUI, you will be able to receive the latest features and mobile operating system support for your project.